 Keep in mind that tickets are non-refundable and non-transferrable so double check your personal details upon checkout to make sure all the information is accurate.
 This will ensure you can pick up your wristband without any issues at the festival gates.

 If you’re coming in a large group then check out the bundle ticket.
-If you manage to rally 7 people you can each get your ticket for the price of an early bird ticket (2,300THB) rather than the general sale price (2,700THB).
+If you manage to rally 6 people you get one free!

 UnKonscious is hosted on the breathtakingly beautiful Paradise Beach, on Phuket island just off the West coast of Thailand.
 Transfers to and from Phuket airport, as well as to and from the festival grounds are accommodated for so getting to UnKonscious is easier than you may think!